Syrian Christians fear future as violence worsens

 "Yes.
 Not all of it, but some," he said.

-Yet the picture is more complex, the range of Christian opinions is wider.'No future'
+Yet the picture is more complex, the range of Christian opinions is wider.

 In Lebanon we also met Christian refugees who opposed President Assad.